The Snowman: Music

-The original introduction on Channel 4 features the author Raymond Briggs walking through a field in rural Sussex describing his inspiration for the story, which then transitions into the animated landscape of the film.
-The film's executive producer Iain Harvey had received interest in the film from U.S. networks and for a VHS release.
-However, he noted that "in the US programmes were sponsored, and to be sponsored you needed a big name".
-Various names such as Laurence Olivier and Julie Andrews were suggested, but a request for a rock star led to David Bowie being involved.
-He was a fan of Briggs's story When the Wind Blows and later provided a song for its animated adaptation.
-In the sequence, Bowie was filmed in the attic of 'his' childhood home and discovering, in a drawer, a scarf closely resembling the one given to the boy towards the end of the film.

-To celebrate the film's 20th anniversary, Channel 4 created an alternative opening directed by Roger Mainwood, with Raymond Briggs's interpretation of Father Christmas recounting how he met the boy.
-Comedian Mel Smith reprises Father Christmas in this opening.
-This version is also cropped to fit a 16:9 widescreen format.
-Channel 4 used this opening from 2002 until Mel Smith's death in 2013, after which they began using the Bowie opening, which in turn returned the film to its original 4:3 aspect ratio.
+Reception

 Awards

 The film was nominated as Best Animated Short Film at the 55th Academy Awards in 1983, but lost to the Polish film Tango by Zbigniew Rybczyński.
 It won a BAFTA for best Children's Programme (Entertainment/Drama) at the 1983 British Academy Television Awards, and was also nominated for Best Graphics.
-It won the Grand Prix at the Tampere Film Festival in 1984.
+It won the Grand Prix at the Tampere Film Festival in Finland in 1984.
+It was named to the ALA Notable Children's Videos list in 1982.

 In the British Film Institute's 100 Greatest British Television Programmes, a list drawn up by the British Film Institute in 2000, based on a vote by industry professionals it was listed as #71.
 It was voted #4 in UKTV Gold's Greatest TV Christmas Moments.
 It came third in Channel 4's poll of 100 Greatest Christmas Moments in 2004.

+In a 2022 article, Stuart Heritage praised the film's visuals and themes, particularly noting how the final sequence reflects Briggs' theme that life is fleeting.